Board of Directors

 Executive Vice President of Business Development and Chief Product Officer

 Mr. Saucier is the founder of Galaxy Gaming.
-Besides leading the executive team, Rob's primary responsibilities include product development, strategic planning, developing acquisition strategies, and investor relations.
+Rob's primary responsibilities include product development, strategic planning, and developing acquisition strategies.
 Throughout his career, he has founded and grown five successful start-up companies including the Mars Hotel Corporation, which developed and managed the Mars Hotel and Casino, Washington's first non-tribal casino.
 Previously, he founded and served as the President and Chairman of International Pacific, which was presented the prodigious INC. 500 award under his guidance.
 He also founded and led Titan International, Inc., which specialized in electronic security and surveillance systems.
 Throughout his career, Rob has consulted with and invested in numerous business ventures and real estate development projects.

 Norman H. DesRosiers